JackHywood/Chemotacticswarming/README.md

 ## Intro and context

-This analysis is described in detail in the academic article (which is currently under review):
+This analysis is described in detail in the academic article (which is currently in press):

 ```
 Detection and characterisation of chemotactic swarming without cell tracking.
 Jack D. Hywood, Gregory Rice, Sophie V. Pageon, Mark N. Read, Maté Biro.